jdiegobonp/mastering-eksblueprints/README.md

 # mastering-eksblueprints
-A complete walkthrough the eksblueprints project
+A complete walkthrough of the eksblueprints project